GianfrancoBazzani/zk-Verifiable-Credentials-DB/README.md

 ### Test instance

-You can check an instance of the app deployed in harmony devnet for test proposes.
+You can check an instance of the app deployed in harmony devnet for test purposes.

 Frontend: [https://zk-verifiable-credentials.surge.sh/](https://zk-verifiable-credentials.surge.sh/)